Advanced tips to optimize c++ codes for computer vision tasks

 Basically, we prefer a container that can be easily passed/returned to functions.
 We also want to easily get the number of rows and columns everywhere we wish.
 The first and the easiest method to have such a container is to use 2D vectors.
 You can easily pass and return them in functions.
 Also, there are lots of STL methods that can make life easier for you.
 BUT, don’t use them.
 They are slow because:

 Vectors were invented to handle dynamic size storage.
-Their allocation/deallocation takes extra time to check some stuffs related to this dynamic property.
+Their allocation/deallocation takes extra time to check some stuff related to this dynamic property.

 Pixels in each row are allocated continuously but rows themselves are not continuous with respect to each other.
 This makes the CPU to access the rows with much more effort compared to a continuous memory.